 At each reporting date, the management determines whether indicators exist for goodwill impairment.
 The calculations are made by the management with support from independent licensed appraisers.

-In 2023, no need to recognize goodwill impairment was identified (2022: none) (Note 13).
+As a result of the calculations made in 2023, no need to recognize goodwill impairment was identified (2022: none) (Note 14).

 Impairment of investments in subsidiaries